 1. Northern Natural Gas Company, Docket No. CP95-519 (Sale of MOPS to Enron Gulf Coast Gathering Limited Partnership) (Fossum) REVISED

 On May 25, 1995 Northern filed an abandonment application to transfer the Matagorda Offshore Pipeline System (MOPS) to Enron Gulf Coast Gathering, Limited Partnership (EGCG) after abandonment, pursuant to a Contract for Purchase and Sale of Assets, dated May 24, 1995.
 EGCG filed a Petition for Declaratory Order in connection with its acquisition of the facilities in Docket No. CP95-516.
 On April 17, 1997, the Commission issued an Order denying EGCG’s Petition for Declaratory Order and dismissing Northern’s request for abandonment.
 On May 19, 1997, Northern and EGCG filed a Request for Rehearing.
 Issuance of a final Commission order in this matter will likely be delayed until the Commission resolves several policy issues involving its "gathering" definition.
+This matter is on FERC's agenda for the May 30, 2001 meeting.

 2. Northern Natural Gas Company, Docket No. RP98-39 (Kansas Ad Valorem Tax) (Talcott) NOT REVISED